|

 shop on-line or call set to up an appointment to meet with Leanne

-in her studio in Nanoose Bay, British Columbia, Canada.
+in her studio in Parksville, British Columbia, Canada.

 For many indigenous groups, handcrafted Gold and Sterling silver